 This FAQ provides insight into how the process around ideas / enhancement requests works at PPO.

 How do I log an idea / enhancement request?

-You can log an idea on our Community forum and also comment on and vote for existing ideas here.
+You can log an idea on our Community forum by hovering over the support Help icon (?) and selecting "Log an Idea".
+You can also comment on and vote for existing ideas here.

 What happens after I log an idea?